Q: How do I fix the 7-zip headers error I encountered?

 7-zip is a software that is used to compress a large number of files on computers, the format of which is .7z.
 However, this compressor is prone to corruption which causes errors such as the “headers” error.
 Nobody likes encountering errors when using their computer so seeing an error after downloading a zip file can be frustrating, especially since the error makes opening the zip file an impossibility.

-Sometimes, your computer may be infected with virus from downloads, floppy disk or through the executable file you introduce into it from another infected computer; you may not realize there is a problem until you get the error message preventing you from extracting your Zip files.
+Sometimes, your computer may be infected with viruses from downloads, floppy disk, or through the executable file you introduce into it from another infected computer; you may not realize there is a problem until you get the error message preventing you from extracting your Zip files.
 Therefore, this article will show you how viruses and other factors cause the headers error to your Zip files.
 More importantly, how to fix these errors using some methods, the most important being with the use of Stellar File Repair.

 Part 1: Why do I See “Header Corrupt” Messages When I Run Self-Extractors?